sporniket/config-loader-base/README.md

 * A lambda that would convert a property name into a key name, to be used to load the property value ;
 * A lambda that use the property key to load the property value.

+### What's new in v0.1.0

+* Version 0.0.5 is good enough and is promoted to version 0.1.0

 ### What's new in v0.0.5

 * Proofread README.